How to shrink partitions?

 - You cannot shrink system hidden or internal partitions.

-- Shrinking is done based on Windows policy, hence partition cannot be shrunk beyond the limit.
+- Shrinking is done based on Windows policy, hence the partitions cannot be shrunk beyond the limit.

 Using Windows Interface